Casey Ryback: Biography

-At the end of the first film, his former position was given back to him in a ceremony following his bravery.
-At the beginning of the sequel, Ryback had retired from the Navy as a lieutenant, shown by the salute and verbal greeting from his driver in the beginning of the film.
-He worked as a chef at the Mile High Cafe in Denver, Colorado.
-According to his fictional Colorado's driving license, he has brown eyes, black hair and he is 6 ft 5 in (1.96 meters) tall and weighs around 220 lbs (100 kilograms).
+At the end of the first film, his former position is given back to him in a ceremony following his bravery.
+At the beginning of the sequel, Ryback has retired from the Navy as a lieutenant, shown by the salute and verbal greeting from his driver in the beginning of the film.
+He worked as a chef at the Mile High Café in Denver, Colorado.
+According to his fictional Colorado's driver's license, he has brown eyes, black hair and he is 6 ft 5 in (1.96 meters) tall and weighs around 220 lbs (100 kilograms).

 At the end of the second film, when Ryback visits his brother's grave, he wears Navy Dress Whites with the shoulder boards of a Navy Lieutenant (O-3).
 This means he was awarded a direct commission after the events of the first film.
 In the original poster art of the first film, he wears shoulder boards of a flag officer.
-Not enough is shown to see one-star, two-star, or admiral.
+Not enough is shown to see how many stars of admiral.
 In the first film, he has the rank of Chief Petty Officer.

 As a SEAL, Ryback was awarded various U.S. military honors.
 His niece Sarah lists them as the Navy Cross, Silver Star and Purple Heart with clusters.
 Ryback would also have earned the Special Warfare insignia, and other decorations during his 20 years of service mentioned in the first film, including the Armed Forces Expeditionary Medal for operations in Panama, and most likely the Navy's Marksmanship Medals.
 The gold chief's stripes shown at the end of the first film also indicated multiple earning of the Navy's Good Conduct Medal.

-In the first film, the mercenaries on the do not know who Ryback is, believing he was just a mere cook.
-This added an element of surprise to the onslaught which followed.
-However, in the sequel, Under Siege 2, in which Ryback boards a train with his niece Sarah (Katherine Heigl) to visit a recently deceased brother James (Sarah's father) in Los Angeles from Denver, the mercenaries who hijack the train have full knowledge of the man they are dealing with once they hear his name.
+In the first film, the mercenaries on the Missouri do not know who Ryback is, believing he was just a cook.
+However, in the sequel, Under Siege 2, in which Ryback boards a train with his niece Sarah (Katherine Heigl) to visit his recently deceased brother James (Sarah's father) in Los Angeles from Denver, the mercenaries who hijack the train have full knowledge of the man they are dealing with once they hear his name.
 For the hand to hand combat, in the first film Ryback uses merely aikido techniques mixed with striking and kicking, while in the sequel, he implements moves used in combatives, such as the rear naked choke and the open guard.